 If you notice swelling in your cartilage after getting it pierced, don’t fret — it’s bound to happen.
 When the swelling persists, along with other symptoms, it’s best to seek professional treatment.

 There are methods you can follow to prevent this from happening, however.
-As long as you stick to the proper hygiene and safety precautions, you’ll never have to deal with swelling again.
+As long as you stick to the proper hygiene and safety precautions, you’ll help to minimize the risks of future swelling and infection.